What is Agile methodology?

 The sprint starts with a planning meeting to decide what tasks the team will accomplish during the two weeks.
 Teams typically hold a quick daily meeting to determine whether their goals are on track, and then they hold a retrospective meeting after the sprint to see what they accomplished and what they can improve next time.

-Kanban comes from a Japanese manufacturing method that uses instruction cards to communicate the project directive.
-This strategy shows work items in context of each other so the team can see which items take priority and can avoid committing to too many tasks at once.
+Originally introduced as a Japanese manufacturing method to communicate project directives, the Kanban method is a strategy that shows work items in context of each other so the team can see which items take priority and can avoid committing to too many tasks at once.

 Extreme programming (XP) method